SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/Smart_Trap_Processor/Using_Smart_Trap_Processor/Monitoring_Processed_Traps.md

 - Each element block in the grid shows the element name, state, current alarm status, trap IP sources, maximum age of events, *Keep Alive* setting, protocol name, and protocol version.

-- When an element is selected, the following information is shown above the *Processed Messages* table:
+- When an element is selected, the following information is shown above the *Processed Traps* table:

-  - The number of active events in the *Processed Messages* table.
+  - The number of active events in the *Processed Traps* table.

-  - The number of cleared events in the *Processed Messages* table.
+  - The number of cleared events in the *Processed Traps* table.

   - The number of events matching various alarm severities: Critical, Major, Minor, Warning.

-- When an element is selected, you will find the following information in the *Processed Messages* table:
+- When an element is selected, you will find the following information in the *Processed Traps* table:

   - **Alarm Description**: Values corresponding to the *Alarm Set* and *Alarm Clear* parameters in the [Rules table](xref:Processor_configuration#rules-table-configuration).